Reviews You Can Rely On

 Standing Comfort and Mobility

-We've given comfort a big part of our rating metric but split it between standing and hanging.
-Why?
-While the hanging comfort is key, unless you're always stuck at hanging belays, you'll likely spend more time standing around, belaying, or sitting down in your harness at the crag than you will be hanging in it.
-Since most climbers don't want to take it off after every pitch, we need it to be always comfortable.
+Wait, why worry about standing comfort?
+Because while the hanging comfort is key, unless you're always stuck at hanging belays, you'll likely spend more time standing around, belaying, or sitting down in your harness at the crag than you will be hanging in it.
+Since most climbers don't want to take it off after every pitch, your harness should be relatively comfortable all the time.

 The models that ranked the highest in this metric were (not surprisingly) the lightweight and minimalist ones.
 We like the Black Diamond Solution best for standing comfort.
-We like the leg loops on the Solution, which are wide in the back but taper between the legs for minimal bulk in that area.
+The leg loops are wide in the back but taper between the legs for minimal bulk in that area.
 The Blue Ice Cuesta has a women's specific fit with a higher waist and larger leg loops, making it go almost unnoticed while wearing all day.

 Another top model for standing comfort was the Arc'teryx AR-385a.
-It was lightweight and breathable, making it less noticeable and more comfortable throughout the day.
-Some were easy to wear under a pack and hike around, and we preferred the Arc'teryx model when hiking or scrambling with our harness.
+It is lightweight and breathable, making it less noticeable and more comfortable throughout the day.
+Some models are easy to wear under a pack and hike around in, and we prefer the Arc'teryx model when hiking or scrambling with our harness.

 Putting the Cuesta's mettle to the test in Patagonia.